:: micsaund.com ::

 The uses for something like this are many.
 The fact that the PIC is reprogrammable via the USB makes embedding this device in your electronic projects a no-brainer.
 You can collect data from the project via the USB and also make updates and changes at the same time.
 The USB Bit Whacker could even be used to program other microcontrollers, serial EEPROMs, etc. which reside in your project but do not have external connections.
 Very handy!
 Oh yeah - the price is very reasonable as well at only $25.

-2 Responses to “Mini PIC microcontroller board provides USB interface”
+2 thoughts on “Mini PIC microcontroller board provides USB interface”

 from a Windows XP through the SERIES COM port.